sohailc/biotix/README.md

 # Introduction Biotix - A python measurement framework

-This project implements a Python based measurement framework.
-This software is able to take measurements from heterogeneous devices to combine everything in one visualization, logging, queuing and management platform.
+This project implements a Python based measurement framework which is able to take measurements from heterogeneous devices to combine everything in one visualization, logging, queuing and management platform.
 A brief schematic overview is given below:

 <img src="https://github.com/sohailc/measurix/blob/master/overview.png" height="400" />